vanus-labs/docs/content/cloud-docs/sink/mongodb/setup.md

 ![](images/launch%20instance.png)

-#### Name and AMI setting
+**Name and AMI setting**
+---

 1. Give your instance a name and select an Amazon machine image for the instance.
 ![](images/server%20name%20and%20ami.png)

-2..
-Click on the AMI button to select your preferred server.
+2. Click on the AMI button to select your preferred server.
 Select a server that is free tier eligible to prevent extra cost.

 ![](images/ami%20and%20instance%20type.png)

 3. Select an instance type that is free tier eligible to prevent extra cost.

-#### Key pair setting
+**Key pair setting**
+---

 1. Create a key pair, to enable you SSH into your server.
 ![](images/create%20keypair.png)